drakkan/test-github-actions/examples/rest-api-cli/README.md

 # REST API CLI client

+:warning: This sample client is deprecated and it will work only with API V1 (SFTPGo <= 1.2.2).
+You can easily build your own client from the [OpenAPI](../../httpd/schema/openapi.yaml) schema or use [Swagger UI](https://github.com/swagger-api/swagger-ui).

 `sftpgo_api_cli` is a very simple command line client for `SFTPGo` REST API written in python.

 It has the following requirements: